Encharted Cook

 Strawberries and cream are in dessert glasses garnished with mint and a halved strawberry with text overlay.

-Strawberry Fool is a strawberries and cream dessert made with only fresh strawberries, sugar, heavy cream, and vanilla extract.
+Strawberry Fool, a creamy summer dessert, is made in minutes with just fresh strawberries, sugar, heavy cream, and vanilla extract.

 If you are looking for a summer dessert that is cool, creamy, and easy to make this Strawberry Fool is the perfect choice.
 Juicy macerated strawberries are folded into freshly whipped cream which makes a lusciously creamy, fresh fruit dessert that takes only minutes to make.